 The use of mathematics will be kept to a minimum, and in most cases is not needed for a basic understanding of the concepts.
 However, in some cases a quantitative understanding is as important as a qualitative understanding.
 We will review the mathematical concepts as we go along.

-Adding/Dropping Procedures: Add codes are no longer used.
-The last day to add or drop the class or change the grading basis is February 4, 2020.
+Adding/Dropping Procedures: Students can enroll through the fifth day of classes.
+From the sixth day onwards, the instructor will need to generate an add code.
+The last day to add or drop the class or change the grading basis is 2020 Feb 4.